vinayak323/botframework-sdk/Orchestrator/docs/Overview.md

 The prebuilt language models' format and the runtime supported for the initial release is [ONNX][15].
 We will extend Orchestrator to directly support [PyTorch][16] and [TensorFlow][17] model formats and their corresponding runtimes.

-### Reinforcement learning
+### Active learning

-The Orchestrator design with its [flexibility](###runtime-flexibility) provides capability for efficient [reinforcement learning][18] for continuous language model improvements.
+The Orchestrator design with its [flexibility](###runtime-flexibility) provides capability for efficient [active learning][18] for continuous language model improvements.
 Additional tools for this purpose to assist with this task and help in its automation will be released in the upcoming releases.

 ### Expand model tuning capability
 Currently all the model parameters (hyper-params) are global for all intents/skills.
 In the upcoming releases the configuration per intent will be enabled.
 E.g. for certain intents the triggering should be more strict and for other ones more fuzzy or even with a catch-all type of behavior on the language model level ([precision vs recall][19] control per intent).